-- Referrals to the school counselor, psychologist, social worker, child welfare attendance personnel, or other school support service personnel for case management and counseling. - Study teams, guidance teams, resource panel teams, or other intervention-related teams that assess the behavior, and develop and implement individualized plans to address the behavior in partnership with the pupil and his or her parents. - Referral for a comprehensive psychosocial or psychoeducational assessment when appropriate - Enrollment in a program for teaching prosocial behavior or anger management. - Participation in a restorative justice program. - A positive behavior support approach with tiered interventions that occur during the school day on campus. - Attending an after-school program that addresses specific behavioral issues or exposes students to positive activities and behaviors, including, but not limited to, those operated in collaboration with local parent and community groups.
-(Education Code 48900.5)
+- A positive behavior support approach with tiered interventions that occur during the schoolday on campus. - Attending an after-school program that addresses specific behavioral issues or exposes students to positive activities and behaviors, including, but not limited to, those operated in collaboration with local parent and community groups.
+(Education Code 48900.5) - Community service.

-• Community service.
 (Education Code 49800.6)